 But there is another much more important metric you need to focus on which could be costing hundreds/thousands in commissions every day.

 Conversion Rate Explained

 The conversion rate is the percentage of people that visit your site compared the amount of people that complete a specific goal which you can track with Google Analytics event tracking for example.

 A Goal can be anything from a newsletter signup to clicking your affiliate link.

 For example if 100 people a day visit your page and only 1 of them finds and clicks your affiliate link you have a 1% click through conversion rate.

-There is a case study at the end of this article that shows you how I increased the overall revenue of a site by 20% just by changing the colour of a button.
+There is a case study at the end of this article that shows you how to improve CTR & how I increased revenue of a site by 20% just by changing the colour of a button.

 Why Is This Important?